fixm-ccb/fixm-user-manual-4.3.0-testing/docs/how-to-create-application/create-templates.md

 #### Set Up Restricted Class Associations

 Next, we will focus on setting up associations.
-Like attributes, any associations that resolve to XML elements not added back to your restricted class will be removed.
+Like attributes, any associations that resolve to XML elements that are not added back to your restricted class will be removed.
 For example, the “reclearanceInFlight” association attached to Core’s Arrival class (shown below) was removed from ExampleAA\_Arrival because the association was never recreated.